jfecher/ante-website/content/docs/language.md

 ---
 # Lambdas

-Lambdas in ante have the following syntax:
-`fn arg1 arg2 ... argN -> body`.
+Lambdas in ante have the following syntax: `fn arg1 arg2 ... argN -> body`.
+All functions in Ante must have at least one parameter.
+When the first argument is excluded (as in `fn -> body`), this is taken as sugar for a function taking a `Unit` parameter: `fn () -> body`.

 Additionally a function definition
 `foo a b c = body` is sugar for a variable assigned to a lambda: `foo = fn a b c -> body`.

 Lambdas can also capture part of the variables in the scope they were declared.
 When they do this, they are called closures: